berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 accesses the values of variables, and `apply-primitive-procedure` applies a primitive procedure to a given list of arguments.

-## takeaways
+## Takeaways

 In this subsection, you learned:

   1. The definition of evaluator
   2. The definition of metacircular evaluator

-## what's next?
+## What's Next?

-Now it's time to understand how Scheme actually works!
+Now it's time to understand how Racket actually works!
 Exciting!